-So the wave of remote connectivity and digital transformation can get business stuck between a rock and a hard place.
+So the wave of remote connectivity and digital transformation can get businesses stuck between a rock and a hard place.

-Put simply, connecting remotely and new tech being introduced translate into an increased threat surface that malicious hackers can exploit.
+Simply put, connecting remotely and introducing new tech translates into an increased threat surface that malicious hackers can exploit.

 What happens is that attackers can take advantage of the lack of or reduced level of monitoring to compromise employee credentials and infiltrate the corporate network.
 The result can be a data breach or a different type of data-focused attack.